How to identify and resolve a dependency conflict#

 djangocms-attributes-field<0.4.0, so we can add:

-to the project’s
+to the application’s

 requirements.in file (outside the section that will be overwritten) and

-test it, by rebuilding the project with:
+test it, by rebuilding the application with:

 docker-compose build web

 If that completes without an error, you will know that you have successfully identified and addressed the dependency conflict.

 Repeat the process#

 Often you will need to repeat the process, as further dependency conflicts will be revealed after